Impression-Aware Recommender Systems: Impression-Aware Recommender Systems

 Recommender systems define one set containing all users of the system termed the users' set and denoted as \setusers, another set containing all items in the catalog termed the items' set and denoted as \setitems, and another set containing users' past preferences called users' profiles and denoted as \setuserprofile.
 The set of users' profiles contains \emph{events}, denoted as \vectorinteraction, \idest mathematical structures representing behaviors of users with the system, \eg interactions or impressions.
 The module of a recommender system generating an impression is called the recommendation model; this module is also known in the literature as the recommendation algorithm, technique, or method.
 Each recommendation model defines a function, termed \emph{prediction function} and denoted as $\functionrecommender \colon \setusers \times \setitems \times \setuserprofile \rightarrow \setreals$, mapping users, items, and users' profiles into real values.
-Such real values are the \emph{predicted relevance} and represent the expected preference of a given user for a given item.
+For a given user \useru and item \itemi, such real values are called the \emph{predicted relevance}, denoted as \relevancescore, and represent the expected preference of \useru over \itemi.
 To generate an impression to a given user, the recommendation model computes the predicted relevance of the user to all items in the catalog and selects those with the highest score.